 At age 34, on a Wednesday at 4pm, Ron’s father passed away.
 This profoundly changed his life path; instead of consuming more, more, more, he began searching for meaning; to connect the dots and truly complete his education.
 He sought out masters in the field — real fitness, real martial arts, real health and healing.
 This led him to a Qigong teacher, who led him to a kettle bell master.
 The escalation was quick.
 More teachers showed themselves.
 Masters in Tai Chi, Thai Yoga, and meditation have all informed his strong, original and balanced philosophy of a complete approach to health.

-Ron founded the first Kettlebell training facility in the Midwest; the first to actively welcome women to this discipline.
+Ron founded the first Kettlebell training facility in the country; the first to actively welcome women to this discipline.
 On an average night, his classes had over 50 students.
 As well as teaching and certifying people as a national instructor, Ron created workshops for fire fighters and designed program-specific time- and life-saving routines for SWAT team members and soldiers preparing for the Iraq War.

 He continues to work closely with professionals in the mental health arena, develop training for first responders, and bring his message to Lakota Sioux reservations to help with juvenile diabetes and health education.
 He has also worked at correction facilities for youth offenders, teaching about self-worth and nutrition.

-His philosophy is summed up and expanded upon here at RonMorrisBalance.com.
+His philosophy is summed up and expanded upon at his website RonMorrisBalance.com.
 The Balance is an all-encompassing practice of radical simplicity, personalized for each individual he works with.
 Ron gives you a basic outline of what your mind and body need, backed up with real outcomes that make sense to your life.

 He is also a part-time stunt coordinator for low-budget movies.